seth-khan26/estate-ops/docs/lease-lifecycle.md

 | Terminated | `lease.terminated` |

 Background job transitions (`EXPIRING`, `ENDED`) do not currently write individual audit entries — they use bulk updates.
 For a production system, per-lease audit entries for these transitions would be added.

+## Tenant Profiles

+Tenants are domain entities independent of user accounts.